-While we have had Dim Sum before, it’s difficult for us to review this Disney Dim Sum that Hong Kong Disneyland Hotel claims is “brainchild of our Executive Chef, which won the Gold with distinction award of the Dim Sum Category in Best of the Best Culinary Awards held by Hong Kong Tourism Board” because we simply have not had enough experience with it to truly be able to distinguish the varying degrees in quality of Dim Sum.
+We have had dim sum plenty of times before, but it’s difficult for us to review this Disney Dim Sum that Hong Kong Disneyland Hotel claims is “brainchild of our Executive Chef, which won the Gold with distinction award of the Dim Sum Category in Best of the Best Culinary Awards held by Hong Kong Tourism Board.”

 The “Duffy Steamed Lotus Red Been Puree” is next.
 This one was okay, but not a highlight.

 This is “Mickey’s Seafood Glutinous Pancake,” which was basically a crispy pancake of a seafood medley.
 I’m not sure which types of seafood were in it, but it was quite delicious.

 Here’s the “Little Pigs Barbecue Pork Bun.”
 This was right up there with the green aliens as my favorite Dim Sum.
 The pork was delicious and made this a nicely substantive bun.

 The “Chicken Little Steamed Lotus Seed Puree Bun” was another good but not great bun.

 This is the “Mike Wazowski Shrimp Bun,” and was another great–filling–option.